tlringer/proof-demos/README.md

 To develop a verified system using a proof assistant, the proof engineer does three things:

-1. implements a program using a functional programming language,
+1. **programs** in a functional programming language,
-2. specifies what it means for the program to be correct, and
+2. **specifies** what it means for the program to be correct, and
-3. proves that the program satisfies the specification.
+3. **proves** that the program satisfies the specification.

-The process of writing this proof is interactive: The proof engineer sends strategies (called _tactics_) to the proof assistant to solve an outstanding proof obligation, and the proof assistant responds with a new proof obligation.
+The process of writing this proof is **interactive**: The proof engineer sends strategies (called _tactics_) to the proof assistant to solve an outstanding proof obligation, and the proof assistant responds with a new proof obligation.
 This continues until the proof assistant finds a proof that it can check.